 And if that’s the case, then the Devil has given David that push right over the edge to get him to use his powers and escape the confines of David’s mind.
 Now that the Devil is free, I wonder if David will be tempted and tormented even more.
 He doesn’t seem to notice yet that Lenny might be the Devil- if that’s even the case- but he does at least question why Lenny was in such a rush to get out of his mind.

 Even with David back in the real world, I’m still wondering why he’s seen and imagined things the way they’ve been presented to us.
 Is his friend Lenny or was it actually Benny?
 Did he ever have a dog?
 And if he did, how come there aren’t any pictures?
 And what indeed led him to ruin Dr. Poole’s life?
-It could’ve been his drug-addled state or him losing control of his powers, but it’d be an understatement for me to just call David unstable.
+It could’ve been his drug-addled state or him losing control of his powers, but it’d be an understatement to call David unstable.

 He’s a mutant still coming to terms with powers he doesn’t understand.
 He winds up in the astral plane because he goes too far, so it seems that exerting his powers to what may be their fullest potential could fling hum further than expected, whether in reality or in his mind.

-Sticking with this other-worldly experience, Jermaine Clement was great in the role as Oliver.
+Sticking with this other-worldly experience, Jemaine Clement was great in the role as Oliver.
 He carries a lot of presence and mystery to Oliver, a man who seems to still be stuck in the 1960s, based on him speaking about free love.
 He’s fun to watch, but not here just for laughs, as he does help David understand that he’s at war with himself and he needs to find a way defeat the monster.

 I also really liked the look of the astral plane.
 Like much of Legion’s aesthetics, it felt like going on an acid trip with some great cinematography.
 Sure, I wager much of this is green screen, but for a TV show, I think it looks good.